sparklabnyc/sharp_bayesian_environmental_health_2023/README.md

 ## Introduction

-GitHub project through which we're developing and sharing materials for the SHARP Bayesian Modeling for Environmental Health Workshop, taking place in person during August 14th-15th 2023.
+GitHub repo through which we're developing and sharing materials for the SHARP Bayesian Modeling for Environmental Health Workshop, taking place in person during August 14th-15th 2023.

 ## Notes for attendees

-To be completed
+The workshop will be a series of lectures and interactive supervised lab sessions.

+We will be using Posit (RStudio) Cloud, which assumes knowledge of R and RStudio.
+We will also ask you to pull the final versions of the GitHub repo to your Cloud account.
+The basics of doing this are in a previously-created guide found via LINK.

+Below is the set of labs to follow throughout the two days:

+### Day 1

+Introduction to Bayesian Methods

+Bayesian Regression and Temporal Modelling

+Hierarchical Modelling

+### Day 2

+Spatial and Spatio-temporal Modelling

+Software Options

+Bayesian Non-Parametric Ensemble

 ## Notes for those working on the repo